Living in Edmonton (A Guide for Newcomers to Canada)

 2. Where is Edmonton?

-Edmonton is the most northerly of the major North American cities.
-It is in central Alberta, around 600km north of the US border, and 220km northeast of the Rocky Mountains.
+Edmonton is the northernmost of the major North American cities.
+It is in central Alberta, around 600km north of the US border and 220km northeast of the Rocky Mountains.

-Its relatively northern position means that the Northern Lights can often be seen in the winter months.
+Its relatively northern position means that the Northern Lights can often be seen in winter.

 3. What is the Cultural Backgound of Edmonton?